-Correia: There’s been growing interest in vineyards since the end of 2009’s Great Recession.
+Tony: There’s been growing interest in vineyards since the end of 2009’s Great Recession.
 We’ve seen all types of buyers.
 Big wineries have continued buying up vineyards, but we’re also seeing an influx of affluent buyers from places like Silicon Valley, Texas and even Europe and Asia.
 Some see it as a pure investment, while others sell their homes in the city and want to relocate to wine country.
-This increased demand has led to soaring vineyard prices—spanning anywhere from $50,000 an acre in lower-demand areas to more than $320,000 per acre in very high-demand areas like Napa Valley.
+This increased demand has led to soaring vineyard prices — spanning anywhere from $50,000 an acre in lower-demand areas to more than $400,000 per acre1 in very high-demand areas like Napa Valley.

 Q: What are the most important factors someone should consider before buying a vineyard?

 Another very important consideration is water.
-We’re in the midst of a severe drought in California, and water sourcing is under tremendous pressure.
-We’ve seen farmers—particularly in California’s Central Valley—have their water supplies cut off completely, causing severe stress.
+In recent years, we have experienced extreme drought in California, and have seen water sourcing come under tremendous pressure.
+We’ve seen farmers —particularly in California’s Central Valley — have their water supplies cut off completely, causing severe stress.
 Even if a vineyard has a creek or river running through it, the owner may not have rights to use that water.
 So, you must understand what your rights are to water sources in your area, how stable they are, how much water you’ll realistically get from those sources, and what it’s going to cost you.

 It’s also incredibly important to have a home for your grapes.
 What I mean by that is, know in advance who will be buying your grapes and that you can sell them at a profitable level.
 Ideally, line up a grape buyer willing to sign a long-term contract.

 Q: How do you view vineyards as an investment?
 How do they hold value over time?